artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

    In order to use the Handle.Net configuration, you will need to provide an available web service.
-See the `PID webservice being used by IISH`_ for an example of a compatible webservice.
+See the `PID webservice being used by IISH`_ for an example of a compatible web service.

 .. image:: images/handlenet-config.*
    :align: right